Thurinum/brotherhood-client/README.md

 ## What this is
 A truly enlightening Angular and ASP.Net Core college assignment, featuring cringeworthy storytelling and careless use of Ubisoft IP.
-(I might come back later and sweep the dozens of promo art I used to populate the database)
+(I might come back one day and sweep the dozens of AC artworks I used to populate the database)

 ### Technologies
 - Angular